 by Steve B. Reed, LPC, LMSW, LMFT

-Cognitive Therapy | CBT expert Steve Reed, LPC, LMSW, LMFT helps people change the way they feel by changing negative thoughts that can produce anxiety, panic and depression.
-Irrational, anxious and depressive thinking patterns can become so habitual that the thoughts seem automatic.
+Cognitive Therapy | CBT expert Steve Reed, LPC, LMSW, LMFT helps people change the way they feel by changing negative thoughts that can produce anxiety, panic, and depression.
+Irrational, anxious, and depressive thinking patterns can become so habitual that the thoughts seem automatic.
 These automatic negative thoughts cause emotional distress and have a negative effect on judgment.
-However, with Steve's help they are very treatable.
+However, with Steve's help, they are very treatable.

-Steve has over 25 years experience helping people to think and feel better.
+Steve has over 25 years of experience helping people to think and feel better.
 Below are a few examples of harmful thinking patterns that can be effectively treated through Cognitive Therapy, a CBT method.

 - To find out more about Steve as a therapist and his highly effective treatments

 - To schedule a counseling appointment with Steve, call 972-997-9955

 Patterns of Irrational Thinking from the book, Healing Anxiety and Depression by Dr. Daniel Amen

 In the book Healing Anxiety and Depression, Dr. Amen identifies nine types of irrational thinking that can be treated with cognitive therapy.
 Because of the automatic nature of these ingrained patterns, he calls them “ANTs” (Automatic Negative Thoughts).
 Do ANTs infest your brain?
 Check the nine types of irrational thoughts below and notice how frequently they are spoiling your picnic.

 - “Always Thinking”